Schindler's List producer presents his Oscar to Yad Vashem memorial

 After learning in the summer of 1944 that the Nazis planned to close factories unrelated to the war effort, Schindler, through bribery and personal connections won permission to produce arms and move a factory and its workers to what is now the Czech Republic.

 The lists of employees he submitted to the Nazis became known collectively as “Schindler’s list.”
 He managed to save some 1,200 Jews from death.
-He was honored by Israel as “Righteous Among the Nations” and is buried in Jerusalem.
+He was honoured by Israel as “Righteous Among the Nations” and is buried in Jerusalem.
+(Writing by Ori Lewis)